swedenconnect/technical-framework/ELN-0602 - Deployment Profile for the Swedish eID Framework.md

 forwarding of signed requests from being accepted by unintended Identity Providers.

-A Service Provider SHOULD explicitly specify the requested authentication context, representing a defined Level of Assurance, under which the authentication process should be performed by including an authentication context URI <sup>\[1\]</sup> as a value to the `<saml2:AuthnContextClassRef>` element that is part of the `<saml2p:RequestedAuthnContext>` element.
-A present `<saml2p:RequestedAuthnContext>` element MUST specify exact matching by means of either an absent Comparison attribute or a Comparison attribute with the value set to exact.
+A Service Provider SHOULD explicitly specify one requested authentication context element (`<saml2p:RequestedAuthnContext>`), containing one or more `<saml2:AuthnContextClassRef>` elements that each contains an authentication context URI<sup>1</sup> representing a defined Level of Assurance under which the authentication process should be performed.

+A present `<saml2p:RequestedAuthnContext>` element MUST specify exact matching by means of either an absent `Comparison` attribute or a `Comparison` attribute with the value set to `exact`.
+This means that the Identity Provider is forced to return an assertion with exactly one of the requested `<saml2:AuthnContextClassRef>` in the request as the declared `<saml2:AuthnContext>`, or return an error response.
+If the Service Provider requires the Identity Provider to return specifically one out of a selection of acceptable authentication context URIs, then all of these URIs MUST be included in the request.

 The requested authentication context SHOULD be consistent with at least one of the service entity categories \[EidEntCat\] declared in the